dmotz/trystero/README.md

 - ✂️⏳ Automatic chunking and throttling of large data
 - ⏱🤞 Progress events and promises for data transfers
 - 🔐📝 Session data encryption
-- 🏭⚡ Can run peers server-side on Node and Bun
+- 🏭⚡ Can run peers server-side on Node, Bun, and Deno
 - ⚛️🪝 React hooks

 You can see what people are building with Trystero